raychz/tabify/README.md

 Navigate to localhost:4200 on Chrome (note that the port may differ).
 If you see the login screen, you've successfully started up the dev server! 🎉

+### Debugging

+ In order for the Fullstack compount debugger specified in .vscode/launch.json to work, you must have the Tabify backend (tabify-server) repo in your vscode workspace as well.
+This debugger is the same as the Fullstack debugger found in the frontend.
+The Frontend debugger can run independently of any other repos.

 ## Running the tests

 WIP Explain how to run the automated tests for this system here